Germminate/dataeng_test/data_pipeline/README.md

 As containerisation is a major part of cloud processes, which is something I have vested interest in, I decided to take on the challenge to schedule the cron job in a container.

 ### _Running the Scueduler_
-To run the scheduler, run the following command at the [docker directory](docker): `./docker/build_and_run.sh`.
+To run the scheduler, run the following command at the [docker directory](docker): `./docker/build_and_run.sh -v /path/to/mount:/path/in/docker`.

-By default, the cleaned files are saved to `/home/data/cleaned_data`.
+By default, the cleaned files are saved to `/path/in/docker/cleaned_data`.
 If you prefer to map it to another path, modify the [scheduler](root) command to the desired path.

 If you are already running the cron job, you can access the container and install vim using `vim /var/spool/cron/crontabs/root` and make the changes to the scheduler or add new jobs.